 Purpose

-• To work closely with the Quilt Education and Promotion Chairs and/or other WSQ Chairs to help generate publicity for their events as needed
+- To work closely with the First & Second VPs and/or other WSQ Chairs to help generate publicity for their events as needed

 Functions: